How to contribute to GRASS GIS development

 Manual testing

-- Test your changes using both the GUI and command-line interface.
+- Test your changes using both the GUI and command-line interface of GRASS GIS.

 - Ensure everything works as expected and check for side effects.